jpane24/code-qa/README.md

 source("~/Desktop/my-project/code/helper.R")
 ```

-...you can use a more robust file referral line of code that will work on anyone's computer that follows this setup:
+you can use a more robust file referral line of code that will work on anyone's computer that follows this setup:

 ```
 source("code/helper.R")